TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 104/Psalms 104.11.md

 ---

-They give drink to every beast of the field; The wild asses quench their thirst.
+They give drink to every animal of the field.
+The wild donkeys quench their thirst.